 Aspirants can apply for the exam online from the official website of SSC.

-Candidates willing to give the exam can apply online in the official website of SSC.
+Candidates willing to take the exam can apply online on the official website of SSC.

-State-level exams for the admission in Police Forces are usually conducted by their respective State Governments to recruit candidates for various vacant positions.
-The educational requirements and selection process are different for every state.
+State-level exams for joining police forces are typically conducted by the respective state governments to recruit candidates for various vacant positions, including different police ranks in India.
+The educational requirements and selection processes vary for each state.

 The commonly known state exams are UPPSC, RPSC RAS, MPPSC, etc. Students willing to apply for any of these exams can apply at the official website of the particular state.